 In some cases, instructors permit students to make up a missed test.
 Arrangements are made by the instructor for the test to be monitored in the Student Success Center or an appropriate location at the Centers.
-Students must show the test monitor a valid Pennsylvania Highlands student ID.
-No personal items including cell phones will be permitted in the testing area.
+For more information, see Makeup Testing.